AdobeDocs/certification.en/help/certifications/faq.md

 +++

++++Can I cancel or reschedule my exam appointment?

+Cancellations and rescheduling are usually possible if initiated prior to 48 hours before the scheduled exam appointment.
+Candidates must modify this appointment themselves.

+Neither Adobe Support or Examity can process rescheduling and cancellation requests.
+Cancellations under 48 hours are subject to a rescheduling fee in addition to the exam fee.

+If you are unable to reschedule your exam, even though it is more than 48 hours prior to your exam, that may be because there is a new version of the exam.
+If your appointment was for the previous version of the exam, you will not be able to reschedule your exam appointment.
+We recommend that you keep your exam appointment if at all possible.
+If you cannot, you will need to cancel your exam and schedule a new appointment to take the new exam.

++++

 +++Can Adobe accommodate candidates with special requirements?

 Adobe can accommodate certain special requirements.
 If you need additional time to complete your exam or another accommodation, please contact `certif@adobe.com` with your request.